 Both the Alpha RS and Alpha S lipoic are synthetics produced by means of chemical synthesis.
 Meanwhile, alpha R-lipoic acid is a natural form of lipoic acid.
 It’s the only natural version that exists and is produced by the body, while synthesized by both animals and plants.

 The Lipoic Acid is considered a super antioxidant that’s capable of doing everything that an antioxidant can do, and even more.
-Certain types of antioxidants come only in the form of water-soluble, such as Vitamins C and E. However, the Alpha Lipoic Acid (ALA) is both water and fat-soluble.
+Certain types of antioxidants come only in the form of water-soluble, such as Vitamins C and E. However, the Alpha Lipoic Acid (ALA) is both water and fat-soluble similar to kratom.

 The Alpha-lipoic acid is available in a supplement form and you can purchase it from various health and beauty stores worldwide.
 You can also buy Alpha Lipoic Acid (ALA) online.
 By taking the ALA supplements, you’d be able to consume up to a thousand times more of ALA compared to eating certain foods.